 When Should I File a Report?

 You should report incidents of gender-based discrimination and sexual misconduct as soon as possible.
 While it is never too late to report sexual harassment, sexual assault, stalking, or dating or domestic violence, it is much easier to conduct a thorough investigation if a report is made in a timely manner.
-Reporting instances of sexual misconduct as soon as possible allows the college help you (and other affected parties) connect with valuable support services.
+Reporting instances of sexual misconduct as soon as possible allows the College to help you (and other affected parties) connect with valuable support services.

 Where Should I File My Report?